Restore/Re-install grub in Elementary/Ubuntu [Luna/12.04]

 sudo mount /dev/sda3 /media/sda3

 After mounting, we will install the grub by running this command:

 sudo grub-install --root-directory=/media/sda3 /dev/sda

 The /dev/sda is your hard disk name, which is shown from the output of fdisk -l.
-And that’s it, grub is installed.
+Grub is installed.
 Reboot and things will be normal this time.

 If every thing is cool, skip the following lines.
-The following are just extra steps in case some one face it.
+The following are just extra steps in case some one did not made it.

 If you see the following error after booting: